Chasing After You

-"Chasing After You" is a song recorded by American country music singer-songwriters Ryan Hurd and Maren Morris.
-It was released on February 12, 2021, as the lead single from Hurd's debut album Pelago.
+"Chasing After You" is a song by American singers Ryan Hurd and Maren Morris.
+It was released on February 12, 2021, as the lead single from Hurd's debut studio album, Pelago.
 The song was written by Brinley Addington and Jerry Flowers and produced by Teddy Reimer and Aaron Eshuis.
 It peaked at number two on the Country Airplay chart that November.

 Background

 Hurd said in a statement: "This is the first time we've gotten to do an actual duet together.
 It feels like the timing is really perfect and it's a full circle moment to get to make music together in this way."

 Content

 "Chasing After You" is the couple's first duet, with the lyrics telling a love story between Hurd and Morris.